warp-ds/elements/README.md

 Once you have this in place, you can style the component using the [part CSS pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::part) that is also supported by [UnoCSS](https://unocss.dev/integrations/vite#part-built-in-support).

-You simply add `part=<part-name>` to the component that you want to style, for example:
+You simply add `part=<part-name>` to the component that you want to style:

 ```js
 // web-component-with-parts/index.js

 <h2 part='heading'>
   <slot></slot>
 </h2>
 ```

-Then you apply style to that part-name in the component that is using the component that you want to style:
+Then you apply style to that part-name in the component that contains the component that you want to style:

 ```js
 // web-component-container/index.js

 <div>
   <web-component-with-parts class='part-[heading]:s-text-positive part-[heading]:pl-4'>
     I'm an h2 heading